- Precise gauging of messaging needs in simultaneous, geographically dispersed communities resulting in overall behavioral change at scale.

 - Understanding that lives hung in the balance as the pandemic ravaged Black communities, it was critical to test messaging and make any refinements to ensure responsiveness.

-Outcomes for Choose Healthy Life caught national attention, as the media learned of the impact of the initiative and the role of the Black church in the communities.
-Choose Healthy Life engaged more than 22.9M people in the targeted communities with a total of 32,421 tested at 967 testing events and approximately 64,362 vaccinated at 1,185 Covid-19 vaccination events.
+Outcomes for Choose Healthy Life received national attention, as the media learned of the impact of the initiative and the role of the Black church in these communities.
+Choose Healthy Life engaged more than 22.9M people in the targeted communities with a total of 32,421 tested at 967 testing events, and approximately 64,362 vaccinated at 1,185 COVID-19 vaccination events.
 All stakeholders agreed that the effort was a huge success.

 The messaging developed was used in Public Service Announcements on local radio programs, in media interviews, social media posts, paid social media ads, and print advertising.
-We also developed communications toolkits for the churches.
+The Wakeman Agency also developed communications toolkits for the churches.
 The toolkits included messaging and talking points to support community outreach and media interview opportunities.
 We developed messaging to be used by a group of medical influencers that we identified and retained to share information on social media.
-This consistency in messaging across a myriad of communications channels was an effective strategy for combating vaccine hesitancy
+This consistency in messaging across a myriad of communications channels was an effective strategy for combating vaccine hesitancy.

 This campaign highlights The Wakeman Agency’s ability to develop strategic communications assets that influence behaviors.
-During a time of uncertainty and a rapidly changing global crisis, the agency developed and deployed a campaign that created an emotional connection with audiences and opened up a dialogue that encouraged them to get information to make informed decisions.
+During a time of uncertainty and a rapidly changing global crisis, we developed and deployed a campaign that created an emotional connection with audiences, and opened up a dialogue that encouraged them to get information to make informed decisions.